 I began my journey in the communications field working for my father in a production company in Toronto that produced creative designs, including PowerPoint slides, leaflets, brochures and promotional videos.
 This gave me my first opportunity to get involved in communications around special events and conferences.

-With this initial experience under my belt, I went on to study for a Business Management degree with Western University, Ontario.
-I also took a journalism course during this time and I found it fascinating to learn about communications and media…it certainly peaked my interest in writing and media relations from the perspective of a journalist.
+With this initial experience under my belt, I went on to study for a Business Management degree [at Western University in Ontario].
+I also took a journalism course during this time and I found it fascinating to learn about communications and media… it certainly peaked my interest in writing and media relations from the perspective of a journalist.

 Listening to my entrepreneurial instincts

 After my graduation, I began working for a communications company in Toronto where I acted as a project manager and subsequently as an account director.
 Over the space of 4 years, I gained valuable experience in client relations; however, my entrepreneurial spirit drove me to set up my first company in corporate communications.
 I wore many hats during this time, as I and two fellow co-founders strove to establish the business in Toronto.
 My main focus was on strategy and design production developing, including brochures, presentations and large events, mostly for Toronto-based clients.
 This company grew and flourished and we hired over 30 staff before we sold the business to an American company.

 The transformative impact of IABC/BC